millsydotdev/unreal-mcp/README.md

 ## 🚀 Quick Start Guide

 ### Prerequisites
-- Unreal Engine 5.5+
+- Unreal Engine 5.5+ or 5.6+
 - Python 3.12+
 - MCP Client (e.g., Claude Desktop, Cursor, Windsurf)

-### Sample project
+### Sample projects

-For getting started quickly, feel free to use the starter project in `MCPGameProject`.
-This is a UE 5.5 Blank Starter Project with the `UnrealMCP.uplugin` already configured.
+For getting started quickly, feel free to use one of the starter projects:
+- **UE 5.5**: Use `MCPGameProjects/5.5/` - UE 5.5 Blank Starter Project with UnrealMCP plugin
+- **UE 5.6**: Use `MCPGameProjects/5.6/` - UE 5.6 Blank Starter Project with UnrealMCP plugin

+Both projects have the `UnrealMCP.uplugin` already configured for their respective UE versions.

 1. **Prepare the project**
+   - Navigate to either `MCPGameProjects/5.5/` or `MCPGameProjects/5.6/`
-   - Right-click your .uproject file
+   - Right-click the `MCPGameProject.uproject` file
    - Generate Visual Studio project files
 2. **Build the project (including the plugin)**
-   - Open solution (`.sln`)
+   - Open the `MCPGameProject.sln` solution file
-   - Choose `Development Editor` as your target.
+   - Choose `Development Editor` as your target
    - Build

 ### Plugin
 Otherwise, if you want to use the plugin in your existing project:

 1. **Copy the plugin to your project**
-   - Copy `MCPGameProject/Plugins/UnrealMCP` to your project's Plugins folder
+   - Copy `MCPGameProjects/5.5/Plugins/UnrealMCP` or `MCPGameProjects/5.6/Plugins/UnrealMCP` to your project's Plugins folder
+   - Choose the version that matches your UE version

 2. **Enable the plugin**
    - Edit > Plugins